An electric shock in Esplanaden

 “On a “scorecard”, Maersk Line gets five stars for having a strong focus on sustainability and mutual growth.
 An area where Vang Jensen’s scorecard suggests there is room for improvement is on “the presence of competent, accessible, highly responsive and reasonably empowered Key Client Managers”.
 He gave the shipping company three stars here, advising that Key Client Managers be given further empowerment:

-“We have an awesome key account manager, but there is standing joke in the BCO community that you can predict the response to any email you send to Maersk - i.e. “checking and reverting”.
+“We have an awesome key account manager, but there is a standing joke in the BCO community that you can predict the response to any email you send to Maersk - i.e. “checking and reverting”.
 It was the same when I worked there in 1986.
 There are other carriers out there who have very empowered key client managers, so you might want to consider, within reason, empowering your key client managers further so that they too can make snap decisions,” says Vang Jensen.

 We need to take responsibility